 Your place for the exam

 - A new web page with the exam's details will open.
-To find out your allocated seat, enter your 12-digit Swedish ID number (YYYYMMDD–XXXX) in the box "Student id".
+To find out your allocated seat, enter your 12-digit Swedish ID number with hyphen (YYYYMMDD–XXXX) in the box "Student id".
 Click then on the green button "See schedule".

 Find the examination rooms